 As the name implies, this design is a combination of the lap style and sash type of seat belt.
 This design secures passengers from each side of the waist, as well as over the shoulder.

 Inertia Reel (Automatic)

 This version of the seat belt is the type most often found in vehicles.
-A more developed version of the lap/sash design, the inertia reel seatbelt also uses a geared mechanism which locks in tension when a certain amount of force is pulled on the belt.
+A more developed version of the lap/sash design, the inertia reel seat belt also uses a geared mechanism that locks in tension when a certain amount of force is pulled on the belt.
 Also considered a “three-point” design, this belt is made up of one single, continuous length of webbing, and helps to spread out the force of a collision through the shoulders, chest and pelvis.
-One known problem with this design is that it can allow occupants to slide out of the seatbelt in the event of a rollover collision.
+One known problem with this design is that it can allow occupants to slide out of the seat belt in the event of a rollover collision.

 The BIS, or belt-in-seat type of restraint, was created in an attempt to remedy the sliding problems associated with the inertia reel style restraints.
 While still essentially a three-point system, the shoulder attachment location is actually moved to the backrest of the seat.
 Some claim that this type of restrain is safer in rollover crashes, but this is a subject of debate.

 The Five-Point Harness is commonly found in child safety seats, race cars and other high-performance vehicles.
 While it is somewhat restrictive when compared to most other seat belts, these belts are acknowledged as one of the safer types of seat belt designs currently available.
 An important design of these restraints is that each side of the “lap” section connects into a center belt and lock located between the legs of the occupant (which prevents vertical movement in the event of a rollover), while there is a separate belt for each shoulder.
 Another important design feature is that these belts are generally never fastened to the seat – they are bolted into the vehicle itself.